swarnadip555/Normal-projects/README.md

 # projects
-Myself swarnadip , I have made this for project purposes.
+Myself swarnadip , I have made this for project purposes, with myself swarnadip sarkar and my special friend moumita sengupta, we have given combined efforts.